 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Minerals Technologies met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Minerals Technologies met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue dropped and GAAP earnings per share grew significantly.
+Compared to the prior-year quarter, revenue contracted slightly.
+GAAP earnings per share grew.

 Margins grew across the board.

-Minerals Technologies chalked up revenue of $250.3 million.
-The four analysts polled by S&P Capital IQ wanted to see a top line of $248.5 million on the same basis.
-GAAP reported sales were 4.5% lower than the prior-year quarter's $262.2 million.
+Minerals Technologies logged revenue of $251.3 million.
+The four analysts polled by S&P Capital IQ expected sales of $251.8 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.